-- ☐ Availability of parking - ☐ Unique theme or decor (differing from the decor of the hotel itself) - ☐ Strong promotion to the community - ☐ A menu and a method of service that are distinctive
+Availability of parking

+Unique theme or decor (differing from the decor of the hotel itself)

+- □ Strong promotion to the community - □ A menu and a method of service that are distinctive

-The developers of hotel properties, and in some cases hotel chains, have used outside foodservice facilities and interior design consultants to create unique specialty restaurants that can be marketed successfully to both hotel guests and the community.
+The developers of hotel properties, and in some cases hotel chains, have used outside foodservice facilities and interior design consultants to create unique specialty restaurants that can be successfully marketed to both hotel guests and the community.

-Institutional foodservice is usually conceived as a service to an organization and often has a not-for-profit philosophy.
+Institutional foodservice is usually conceived as a service to an organization, and most often has a not-for-profit philosophy.
 Most institutional food operations are expected to break even, and all are expected to budget and operate within well-defined ranges of costs so that they do not become a financial burden on the organization they serve.
 In some cases, the institutional food operation is expected to make a profit and to pay for all of its direct and indirect operational costs.

-Often the development of an operational concept for the institution is ignored, and this is usually a serious mistake.
+The development of an operational concept for the institution is often ignored, and this is usually a serious mistake.
 The institution must accurately interpret its market and must "sell" its products, even when the food is indirectly paid for by the customer.
-For instance, in hospital foodservice, an unattractive meal presentation will cause dissatisfaction and complaints on the part of the patient and possibly adverse health effects as well if he or she does not eat a meal and thus does not get sufficient nourishment.
+For instance, in hospital foodservice, an unattractive meal presentation will cause dissatisfaction and complaining on the part of the patient and possibly adverse health effects as well if he or she does not eat a meal and thus does not get sufficient nourishment.
 In a college or university dining hall, a comprehensive concept of service and decor can greatly influence financial success.
-Attractive food court service or a marketplace design, for example, can increase the popularity of a college foodservice operation and generate additional profit.
-The electronic industry has had a tremendous impact on institutional foodservices, especially in the college and university sector.
-The use of an institution-issued identification card that identifies the student/customer and that contains a dollar amount of funds for the purchase of food can Institutional (Noncommercial) Foodservice Concept Development significantly increase sales.
-The card often can be used in dining halls, vending machines, snack bars, convenience stores, or for a late-night pizza delivery.
-Parents like the idea of a "food-only" card for their students away at college while students enjoy the flexibility of the card and the cash-free transactions.
+Attractive food court service or a scramble design, for example, can increase the popularity of a college foodservice operation and generate additional profit.
+A dining facility operated by a corporation for its employees should also have a well-planned concept and decor.
+The ability of corporate foodservice operations to attract employees may influence the degree of subsidy that a company is willing to contribute to the operation.

+Institutional (Noncommercial) Foodservice Concept Development